-Who must post the Redwood City Minimum Wage Poster?
+Who must post the Redwood City, CA Minimum Wage Poster?

-Effective January 1, 2019, employers with employees who work in Redwood City are required to post the City’s official Redwood City Minimum Wage Poster in the workplace to inform employees of the effective minimum wage rate and of their rights under the City’s Minimum Wage Ordinance.
+Effective January 1, 2019, employers with employees who work in Redwood City are required to post the official Redwood City, CA Minimum Wage Poster in the workplace to inform employees of the effective minimum wage rate and their rights under the City’s Minimum Wage Ordinance.
 The Ordinance applies to any employee who performs at least two hours’ work per week within City limits and who is also covered by California’s Minimum Wage Law.

 How is the minimum wage rate determined?

 Redwood City’s minimum wage rate is increases each year as scheduled after which the minimum wage rate is to be adjusted annually for inflation by an amount corresponding to the increase in the Consumer Price Index (CPI).
 The minimum wage rate schedule is:

 - January 1, 2019 – $13.50 per hour

 - January 1, 2020 – $15.00 per hour plus the percentage increase in the cost of living over the previous year